catamphetamine/webpack-react-redux-server-side-render-example/README.md

 To do
 ==========

- * Maybe fix [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html) for `../model` Redux reducers in development mode (hot reload Redux reducers)
+ * Maybe fix [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html) for Redux reducers in `react-isomorphic-render/redux/store.js`

  * Move "react-isomorphic-render" to a separate npm package